Lovegiver/ReactivePipeline/src/README.md.md

     static Task createTask(String taskName, Operation operation, List<Task> predecessors)

-When defining a Task, what you concret
+When defining a Task, what you concretely do is :

+ 1. Referencing the Operation to execute
+ 2. Referencing the Task(s) whom resulting Flux(es) will be used as argum

     static Flux<ServerSentEvent<String>> getAllPipelinesStatesFlux()